processmining-in-logistics/psm/docs/repairing_event_logs.md

 *(under construction)*

-Binaries are available [here](https://github.com/processmining-in-logistics/psm/releases/tag/1.2.0).
-Execute `start_sim.cmd` to run the simulation model and `start_psm.cmd` to run the PSM.
+Binaries (for Java 8) are available [here](https://github.com/processmining-in-logistics/psm/releases/tag/1.2.0).
+Execute `start_psm.cmd` to run the PSM and open `open_me.xes` to open the provided logs.
+The logs must be in the same directory as the binaries.

+Execute `start_sim.cmd` to run the simulation model and click the play button.
+The app (over)writes the logs in the current directory.
+Click the pause button to save the logs and then open the logs in the PSM (the previous step).

 ## Baggage Handling System (BHS) Simulation Model